Updated: Jan. 26th, 2025

-Here’s the thing: we are human beings, not craft projects!
-There is no fixed “before” and “after”.
-On any given day, there are dozens and dozens of factors that are going into how we feel and how we are processing nutrients and responding to food, exercise, and stress.
-Maintaining a healthy weight and overall well-being is a lifelong process, not a short-term project that ends when we hit a certain number on the scale.
+Here’s the thing: we are human beings, not a DIY project.
+“Before” and “after” aren’t fixed – and you can’t be done thinking about being healthy just because you’ve lost weight.
+On any given day, there are dozens and dozens of factors that impact how we feel and how we process nutrients and respond to food, exercise, and stress.

 I’ve helped so many women lose weight the healthy way (and keep it off!), and I want to help you, too, by showing you how to transition from a rapid weight loss mindset to a healthy, sustainable weight loss mindset.